maherb4/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 "description": "Learn how to use the YAML configuration CLI to upgrade a YAML configuration."
 }

-The `upgrade` option enables you to upgrade YAML configurations or YAML configuration fragments to their latest version.
+{{< alert title="Caution" color="warning" >}}
+If you are using YAML configurations made with [technical preview releases](/docs/apim_relnotes/20210130_apimgr_relnotes/#yaml-configuration-store-technical-preview-capability), you must refer to the [Known limitations](/docs/apim_yamles/apim_yamles_references/yamles_known_limitations) section before using this command. {{< /alert >}}

 The `upgrade` option is the centralized entry point to upgrade any kind of YAML configuration.
+It enables you to upgrade YAML configurations or YAML configuration fragments to their latest version.

 The following are examples of different ways that you can use the `upgrade` option to update your YAML configuration.